 - Use it as a getaway car

-- To avoid speeding tickets, parking fines, toll, and congestion charges
+- To avoid speeding tickets, parking fines, tolls, and congestion charges

-A cloned car, especially with the same make and model as the genuine vehicle, is hard to be recognised by the police.
+A cloned car, especially one with the same make and model as a genuine vehicle, is hard to be recognized by the police.
 Why?
-Because the Automated Number Plate (ANPR) cameras just inspect the registration number of a vehicle.
-The purpose of ANPR cameras is to observe traffic crimes like speeding, tax, MOT, insurance, etc. The cameras cannot carry out stolen number plates check.
+Because the automated number plate (ANPR) cameras just inspect the registration number of a vehicle.
+The purpose of ANPR cameras is to observe traffic crimes like speeding, tax, MOT, insurance, etc. The cameras cannot carry out stolen number plate checks.

 According to the DVLA, you can order a number plate from any authentic supplier.
 And this is where the problem starts.

 Criminals order cloned number plates from dishonest suppliers.
-Anyone who needs to order a number plate has to show their ID and proof to use the registration number.
-However, some car number plates’ suppliers do not take care of these checks, specifically those who offer online services.
-It means there will be two cars with the same registration numbers; one with legally registered and the other is not.
+Anyone who needs to order a number plate has to show their ID and proof using the registration number.
+However, some car number plate suppliers do not take care of these checks, specifically those who offer online services.
+It means there will be two cars with the same registration numbers; one is legally registered, and the other is not.

-You need to contact the DVLA informing someone has duplicated your number plate.
+You need to contact the DVLA informing them that someone has duplicated your number plate.
 You can get help from the DVLA leaflet in f104.

-Keep in mind; it is unsure of revealing the cloned number plate for free.
+Keep in mind; it is sure that to reveal the cloned number plate is not for free.
 Although DVLA sourced a full check report provides the essential details to spot the clone.
 From Car Analytics reports, spot the cloned vehicles easily through the VIN match and previous plate change history.

 How to know if the vehicle is cloned?

-There is no way to tell you to end up with the duplicate number plate unless you get the Penalty Charge Notice (PCN) or a fine that you don’t know anything about.
+No method exists to direct you to end up with the duplicate number plate unless you get the Penalty Charge Notice (PCN) or a fine that you don’t know anything about.
 It could be a speeding/parking ticket or other illegal activity like driving in a bus lane.

-You need to act fast once if you receive fines in a post where you are not responsible.
+You need to act fast once if you receive fines for a post for which you are not responsible.
 Firstly, you have to change your number plate.
-Suppose you are in the market to buy a used car and want to avoid cloned number plates.
+Let’s say you want to purchase a used car and want to avoid cloned number plates.
 Here are a few things to avoid purchasing such cloned cars.

-- Carry out our full car check or alternative hpi check to know vehicle details, which is the cheapest in England (just £8.95).
-Unfortunately, our free vehicle check UK does not include stolen number plates check.
+- Carry out our full car check or alternative hpi check to know vehicle details, which is the cheapest in England (just £9.95).
+Unfortunately, our free vehicle check in the UK does not include a stolen number plate check.

-- Ensure vehicle VIN matches with the number plate, and also it has to match with the registration document and the online car check.
+- Ensure the vehicle VIN matches the number plate, and also, it has to match the registration document and the online car check.

 - Don’t buy a used car by paying cash, as it is tough to prove that you own the vehicle.
 Buying a cloned car puts you in trouble if you don’t have evidence of purchase.

 - It is a red sign when you find a cheaper used car than the actual market value.
-It is common indicators to look at when you are buying a used car.
+It is a common indicator to look at when you are buying a used car.